Philip Jansen

-Philip Eric Rene Jansen (born January 1967) is a British businessman, the chief executive officer (CEO) of BT since February 2019, having been CEO of Worldpay since April 2013.
+Philip Eric Rene Jansen (born January 1967) is a British businessman and the former chief executive of BT from February 2019 to January 2024.
+He has been the chair of WPP plc since September 2024.

 Early life

-Jansen has a bachelor's degree in economics from University College Cardiff.
+Jansen attended St George's College, Weybridge, and has a bachelor's degree in economics from University College Cardiff.

 Career

-In 2010, Jansen joined Brakes Group as CEO, having been COO of Sodexo.
+In 2010, Jansen joined Brakes Group as CEO, having been chief operations officer of Sodexo.

 Following the Worldpay IPO in 2015 by its then private equity owners, Bain Capital and Advent International, Jansen was due to receive £50 million.

 On 19 September 2018, Worldpay announced that Jansen would step down at the end of the year.

-On 25 October 2018 he was announced as the new CEO of BT with effect from 1 February 2019, succeeding Gavin Patterson.
+On 25 October 2018 he was announced as the new chief executive of BT with effect from 1 February 2019, succeeding Gavin Patterson.

-During his tenure as CEO of BT Group, an industrial dispute began with the CWU due to pay and working conditions.
+During his tenure at BT Group, an industrial dispute began with the CWU due to pay and working conditions.
 This led to a strike ballot where 91.5% of BT, 95.8% of Openreach and 95.5% of EE CWU members who took part in the ballot voted to strike.
 During the dispute, some employees and commentators referred to him as “Foodbank Phil”.

+In July 2023, it was announced that Jansen would be stepping down as chief executive of BT within the next 12 months.

+In July 2024, Jansen was announced as the chair of WPP.
+He formally joined the company's board in September 2024.

 Personal life

 Jansen is married, with five children, and lives in west London.
-In March 2020, Jansen tested positive for coronavirus.
-He stated he would self-isolate per health official recommendations.
-Jansen self-isolated alongside his wife and three of their children.